webmastersmith/notes/Databases/SQL/01_SQL.md

 Structured Query Language

 - programming language used to communicate with data stored in a relational database management system.
 SQL syntax is similar to the English language, which makes it relatively easy to write, read, and interpret.
-- SQL standard is managed by ANSI  (Americaon National Standards Institute)
+- SQL standard is managed by ANSI (American National Standards Institute)
 - ANSI SQL refers to the pure SQL language.
   - different databases have there own additions.